-Listing 3.22: Example of Pipeline Proposal definition in JSTQL
+Listing 3.24: Example of Pipeline Proposal definition in JSTQL

-This first pair definition of the Pipeline proposal will apply to any CallExpression with a single parameter.
+This first pair definition SingleArgument of the Pipeline proposal will apply to any CallExpression with a single argument.
 And it will be applied to each of the deeply nested callExpressions.
+The second pair definition MultiArgument will apply to any CallExpression with 2 or more arguments.
+This is because we use the custom JSTQL type anyRest that allows to match against any number of elements in an array stored on an AST node.